4 Billboard Analysis

 • We might need to adjust our last filter for a better “break point”.

-There are a number of ways we could write a filter for the date, but we’ll do so in a way that gets all the rows after the last day of 2018.
+There are a number of ways we could write a filter for the date, but we’ll do so in a way that gets all the rows on or after Jan.
+1, 2019.

 hot100 |>